Fast Rotational Sparse Coding: Methods

+We now describe the algorithm in detail; see Figure~\ref{fig:code} for pseudocode.
 The input for the algorithm is a set of image patches, $\{\vv{x}_p\}$, the dictionary size $M$, and the sparsity $K$.
 The number of discretization levels for rotation, $R$, is a parameter that increases the quality, but also runtime of the algorithm, typical values range from ten to one hundred.
 The dictionary is initialized with a random set of unit-norm vectors.
-The main loop begins with all rotated versions of the dictionary atoms being computed and stored in the augmented dictionary, $\vv{\mathcal{D}}$.
+The main loop begins with all rotated versions of the dictionary atoms being computed and concatenated to form the augmented dictionary, $\vv{\mathcal{D}}$.
 This augmented dictionary is used to find $K$-sparse codes for the patches using orthogonal matching pursuit (OMP)~\cite{pati_orthogonal_1993}, which solves the sparse coding problem (equivalent to \eqref{eq:SC} with $\vv{D}$ fixed) greedily.
 The resulting sparse codes are $MR$ by 1 vectors for each image patch.
 These can be reshaped into a set of $R$ $M$ by 1 vectors for each patch to match the notation in \eqref{eq:rot-SC}.

 The sparse codes having been updated, the second half of the main loop deals with updating the dictionary atoms.
 In order to update atom $m$, all the patches whose sparse code includes a rotated version of $m$ are identified.
 These patches are each approximated using the remaining atoms, i.e. $\vv{\mathcal{D}}$ with the column corresponding to the rotated version of $m$ removed.
 In normal K-SVD, atom $m$ would be updated to code the residual between these approximations and the original patch; specifically, atom $m$ is set to the first singular vector of the matrix of residuals.
 Instead, we first rotate each residual to an upright orientation relative to atom $m$ before performing the SVD.
 That is, if $\vv{R}_{r_0}\vv{D}_m$ codes a patch $\vv{x}_p$, then the patch $\vv{R}_{-r_0}\vv{x}_p$ is upright with respect to $\vv{D}_m$ because it is coded by $\vv{R}_{-r_0}\vv{R}_{r_0}\vv{D}_m=\vv{R}_{0}\vv{D}_m=\vv{D}_m$.
 The result of this residual alignment is that the atom is allowed to have a different orientation for each patch it codes, without these different orientations being averaged during the update step.